December 30, 2025

 This was the first PNP to be implemented in Canada.
 The MPNP started in 1998, and the skilled immigrant category seeks recent graduates or skilled workers interested in living permanently in Manitoba.

-According to the program website “The MPNP for Skilled Workers is locally driven and based on the needs of Manitoba employers.
-The program selects internationally trained and experienced workers who have the skills needed in the local labour market, and nominate them to receive Canadian permanent resident visas to settle and work in Manitoba.”
+According to the program website, “The MPNP for Skilled Workers is locally driven and based on the needs of Manitoba employers.
+The program selects internationally trained and experienced workers who have the skills needed in the local labour market, and nominates them to receive Canadian permanent resident visas to settle and work in Manitoba.”

 Manitoba Provincial Nominee Program (MPNP) prioritizes candidates with: